j9t/little-books/manuscript/html-css-frameworks.md

 | Internal framework | ✅ yes | ✅ yes | ✅ yes | ✅ yes |
 | External framework | ⛔ no | ✅ yes | ✅ yes | ⛔ no |

-Please note that developing an internal framework and making it public, as we could even apply to blog themes, is here not considered _developing_ an external framework.
+Developing an internal framework and making it public, as we could even apply to blog themes, is not considered _developing_ an external framework here.
 The decisive factor is the goal during the initial development process.
 A thorough revision and overhaul of an framework to make it external or internal-only, however, constitutes a development phase, and would be acceptable.

 Reflected in the table is the idea that frameworks can be used and developed liberally, with two exceptions.
 One exception is that _experts shouldn’t use external frameworks_; the other is that _beginners shouldn’t develop external frameworks_.